 Dogs are allowed off leash throughout nearly all the Heath, except for a few areas near Kenwood House where they are prohibited or required to be on-leash – refer to this map.

-You can’t visit London and not spend some time on the water with your pup, with the Thames River in particular a lifeline of the city.
+You can’t visit London and not spend some time on the water with your pup.
+The Thames River in particular is a lifeline of the city.
 There’s a wide variety of options to choose from.

-The easiest option is to take a trip along the Thames on one of the many dog-friendly river boats.
-Thames Clippers operates in between Putney and Barking Riverside, with day passes available as well as single and return trips.
-Dogs travel for free, but make sure you keep it under control, either on a leash or in a carrier and off seats.
+The easiest option is to take a trip on one of the many dog-friendly river boats along the Thames.
+Thames Clippers operates in between Putney and Barking Riverside, with unlimited all-day passes available, as well as single and return trips.
+Dogs are welcome onboard, but make sure you keep your pup on a leash.

 Dogs on Public Transport in London